Tax Management India. Com

 X X X X Extracts X X X X

-..... are that the appellant is engaged in the manufacture of PP disposable glasses since December, 2009.
+..... f facts are that the appellant is engaged in the manufacture of PP disposable glasses since December, 2009.
 They also have another unit of rice-mill.
 They were availing SSI exemption and were not registered with the Department.
 The premises of the appellant was inspected/searched on 24th July, 2012 including their office premises.
 The following premises were searched (i) office premises at Bartan Bazar Wali Gali (near Baba Jewellers), Subhash Nagar, Pukharayan (ii) Office premises at Jai Hanuman Chawal Udyog Pvt.
 Ltd., Byepass Road, Highway, Barhauli, Pukhrayan wherein the activity of the Rice Milling takes place and (iii) Factory premises of the appellant situated at By Pass Road High Way, Baholi, Pukhrayan.
 During the course of inquiry and scrutiny of GRs resumed from the appellant and re-conciling the same with the Transporter, M/s.
 Krishna Road Lines, the details contained in the freight register furnished by the Transporter were found tallying with the respective copies of the GRs resumed from the factory premises of the appellant, relating to the transportation of the goods.
-It further appeared that, as recorded in the show cause notice that the appellant received payment for their .....
+It further appeared that, as recorded in the show cause notice that the appellant received payment for .....

 X X X X Extracts X X X X